Zheng Yanxiong

-Zheng Yanxiong (郑雁雄 (Zhèng Yànxióng); born 25 August 1963) is a Chinese politician currently serving as director of the Liaison Office of the Central People's Government in Hong Kong.
+Zheng Yanxiong (郑雁雄 (Zhèng Yànxióng); born 25 August 1963) is a Chinese politician who served as director of the Hong Kong Liaison Office and secretary of the Hong Kong Work Committee of the Chinese Communist Party from January 2023 to May 2025.
 Previously, he was the director of the Office for Safeguarding National Security of the CPG in the HKSAR.
 Zheng is known for controversial statements denouncing foreign media reporting on the Wukan protests in Shanwei in 2011, and for the crackdown of renewed protests in Shanwei in 2016.

 Early life and education

 Zheng was born in the Chaonan District of Shantou, Guangdong, in August 1963.
 In July 1984, he graduated from Guangzhou University of Chinese Medicine, where he obtained a bachelor's degree in traditional Chinese medicine.
 After graduation, he worked at the university.
 In May 1986, he joined the Chinese Communist Party (CCP).
 Zheng Yanxiong speaks Cantonese.

 Career

 Guangzhou

 In September 1992, he was appointed head of the Youth Work Department of Guangdong Provincial Committee of the Communist Youth League of China.
-One year later, he became a member of the Standing Committee of the CPC Guangdong Provincial Committee and was appointed head of the Urban Rural Department of Guangdong Provincial Committee of the Communist Youth League of China.
+One year later, he became a member of the Standing Committee of the CCP Guangdong Provincial Committee and was appointed head of the Urban Rural Department of Guangdong Provincial Committee of the Communist Youth League of China.
 In 1995, he earned a master of economics degree from Sun Yat-sen University.
 He became deputy secretary-general of South China Branch of People's Daily in March 1998, and then secretary-general, beginning in December of the same year.
 In January 2002, he was appointed deputy director of the Policy Research Office of Guangdong Provincial CCP Committee.